SteelSeries Apex M750 Keyboard Review: Effective, But Not Revolutionary

 It’s also rather peculiar that in a board at this price point, there isn’t a dedicated lock key on the board that lets you turn off certain keystrokes (such as Ctrl + alt + del) or disable the windows key.
 Sure, you can manually disable these functions and keys in the Engine 3 software, but you’ll have to do so before jumping into a match or starting work, unless you want to open the software mid-thought or mid ult.

 Overall, the SteelSeries M750 mechanical gaming keyboard is a responsive, reliable bet if you’re any type of gamer — competitive or not.
 Although I have several qualms with the board, from design to functionality, the M750 is a board that stands alongside other competitors in its price bracket.
 In essence, SteelSeries hasn’t necessarily made a keyboard that’s going to revolutionize the gaming scene (much less the eSports niche it’s geared toward), but it has made one that functions well and gets the job done.

 A few caveats aside, from lack of dedicated macro keys, questionable rubber feet design, relatively loud keys, and some light bleed from the board’s floating keycaps, SteelSeries has the foundation upon which to build its next keyboard that very well could be the game-changer for the space.
 Until then, the M750 doesn’t stand head and shoulders above its contemporaries, although that doesn’t mean it’s not worth a look if you’re thinking of plunking down $130 for a gaming keyboard anytime soon.

-[Note: SteelSeries provided the M750 review unit used for this review.]
+[Note: An M750 review unit was provided by SteelSeries for the purpose of this review.]